JuliaLang/www.julialang.org/gsoc/2014/index.md

 ## Project: Calling Julia from Python

 Julia could be a great replacement for C in Python projects, where it can be used to speed up bottlenecks without sacrificing ease of use.
-However, while the basic functionality for calling Julia exists in [IJulia](https://github.com/JuliaLang/IJulia.jl), it needs to be seperated out and mantained as a real Python package.
+However, while the basic functionality for calling Julia exists in [IJulia](https://github.com/JuliaLang/IJulia.jl) and [pyjulia](https://github.com/jakebolewski/pyjulia), it needs to be separated out and mantained as a real Python package.

 **Expected Results:** An easy-to-use Python package which allows Julia functions to be imported and called, with transparent conversion of data.